openstack-archive/fuel-specs/specs/7.0/node-custom-attributes.rst

     }
   }

-API should return 400 Bad Request in case of the following bad scenarios:
+API should return 400 Bad Request in case of the following bad scenarios (that are possible from CLI):

 * user tries to add invalid label (label key or value is not a string or an empty string or a string with more that 100 characters)
-* user tries to apply invalid value to existing label (this value is not a string or an empty string or a string with more that 100 characters)
+* user tries to apply invalid value to existing label (this value is not a string or a string with more that 100 characters)
 * user tries to add/update label of non-existing node
-* user wants to delete label(s) of non-existing node (the operation possible from CLI)
+* user wants to delete label(s) of non-existing node
-* user wants to get a non-existing label of node(s) (the operation possible from CLI)
-* user wants to get label(s) of non-existing node (the operation possible from CLI)

 Accordingly, this new ``labels`` field should be added to the method output: